 It’s not clear whether Federal Reserve chairman Bernanke meant scaling the sheer cliff face or a fall from a cliff top when referring to the looming fiscal crisis.

-After some large-scale emergent government economic stimulus on the back of the GFC, the fiscal gear levers – public spending and taxation – are both simultaneously about to be moved in the opposite direction to that which boosts the economy; as Congress is forced to take a good look at the federal budget position.
+After large-scale emergent government economic stimulus on the back of the GFC, the fiscal gear levers – public spending and taxation – are both simultaneously about to be moved in the opposing direction, as Congress is forced to take a good look at the federal budget position.

 Even before the GFC the Bush administration introduced tax cuts for all, including the wealthiest 2% of the population (couples who earn above $250,000 and individuals who earn over $200,000).